HarshithReddyG/ai-finance-agent/README.md

 natural-language questions about your spending — built as an incremental, phase-by-phase learning project.

-Starts on mock CSV data; Phase 10 optionally swaps in the Plaid Sandbox API for a real-world integration exercise.
-No real credentials or real financial data are ever used.

 ## Project status

 Full architecture diagram, phase roadmap, and current status live in